Guided Motion Diffusion for Controllable Human Motion Synthesis: Guided Motion Diffusion

 \myparagraph{Solution 1: Emphasis projection} \\ We tackle this problem by giving more emphasis on the trajectory part of motion $\x$.
 More specifically, we propose an \textbf{Emphasis projection} method that increases the trajectory's relative importance within motion $\x$.
 We achieve this by utilizing a random matrix $A = A' B$, where $A' \in \mathbb{R}^{N \times N}$ is a matrix with elements randomly sampled from $\mathcal{N}(0,1)$ and $B \in \mathbb{R}^{N \times N}$ is a diagonal matrix whose trajectory-related diagonal indexes are $c$ and the rest are $1$ for emphasizing those trajectory elements.
 In our case, we emphasize the rotation and ground location of the pelvis, $(\mathrm{rot}, x, z)$, in $\x$ by $c$ times.
 We now have a projected motion $\x^\text{proj} = \frac{1}{N - 3 + 3c^2} A\x$.
 Note that the fractional term is to maintain the unit variance on $\x_\text{proj}$.
 The noising process of the projected motion becomes $q(\x^\text{proj}_t|\x^\text{proj}_0) = \mathcal{N}(\sqrt{\alpha_t}\x^\text{proj}_0, (1 - \alpha_t) \I)$.
 There is no change on how a DPM that works on the projected motion $p_\theta(\x^\text{proj}_{t-1}|\x^\text{proj}_{t})$ operates and treats $\x^\text{proj}_t$.

-In Section \ref{sec:project}, we show that emphasis projection is an effective way of solving the motion incoherence problem, and is shown to be substantially better than a straightforward approach of retraining a DPM with an increased loss regarding the trajectory prediction.
+In Section \ref{sec:project}, we show that emphasis projection is an effective way of solving the motion incoherence problem, and is shown to be substantially better than a straightforward approach of retraining a DPM with an increased loss weight on the trajectory.

-\myparagraph{Imputation on the projected motion $\x^\text{proj}$.} We have discussed in Eq.~\ref{eq:imputation} about imputing on the sample $\xtone$.
+\myparagraph{Imputation on the projected motion $\x^\text{proj}$.} We have discussed imputing on the sample $\xtone$ in Eq.~\ref{eq:imputation}.
 Here, we introduce an imputation on $\xzero$ which modifies the DPM's belief on the final outcome $\x_{0,\theta}$ by imputing it with $\z$.
 We have found this technique useful in many tasks we are interested in.

 Let us define the imputation region of $\z$ on $\x$ as $\Mzx$.
 We obtain the imputed $\tilde{\x}_0$ from

 Now operating on the projected motion $\x^\text{proj}$, before we can do imputation, we need to unproject it back to the original motion using $\xzero = A^{-1}\x^\text{proj}_0$, and then project the imputed $\tilde{\x}_0$ back using $\tilde{\x}_0^\text{proj} = A \tilde{\x}_0$.
 We obtain the imputed motion under emphasis projection $\tilde{\x}_0^\text{proj}$ from